ciacob/global-menu-library/README.md

 * __attach()__: Attaches the menu to the application (macOS) or the main window (Windows).
 * __setItemEnablement(cmdName, state)__: Dynamically sets the enablement state of a menu item.
 * __setItemLabel(cmdName, label)__: Updates the label of a menu item.
+* __setItemChecked(cmdName, checked): Adds or removes a checkmark next to a menu item.
+* __block__: removes al interaction, so that using the mouse or keyboard to select a menu item will have no effect.
+If supported by the OS, also disables all the root-level menu items.
+* __unblock__: reverses the effect of __block__.
 > Please note that dynamic updates to menu items (setItemEnablement, setItemLabel) may not take effect if a submenu is currently displayed.
 Ensure submenus are closed before making such updates.

 This library aims to simplify menu management in cross-platform AIR applications, providing a clear and efficient way to handle native menus with minimal platform-specific code.